dipeshshresthaofficial/dipeshshresthaofficial/README.md

-### Hi there 👋
+### Hi there 👋, I am Dipesh Shrestha,

 <!--
-**dipeshshresthaofficial/dipeshshresthaofficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**dipeshshresthaofficial/dipeshshresthaofficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on RLHF web application.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring Boot framework.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on developing innovative web or mobile applications.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with guidance on improving my skills as per industry standard.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: dipeshshrestha0314@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him

-- ⚡ Fun fact: ...
--->
+##A brief description about myself:
+A dedicated and results-oriented software engineer with a passion for creating innovative solutions.
+With around 2 years of experience in software development, web and mobile application development, and databases, I have honed my skills in various technologies and frameworks such as JavaScript, React.js, Node.js, Express.js, Java, Spring Boot, MySQL, MongoDB, Microsoft Azure.

+During my career, I have had the opportunity to work on projects involving important concepts like object-oriented design patterns, asynchronous request handling, user authentication and authorization, global state management, REST APIs and optimized database queries.
+My experience includes collaborating closely with healthcare clients while working at Oracle Cerner, a leading Healthcare IT company, where I gained valuable insights into the US healthcare industry and developed a strong understanding of client requirements.

+As a computer science student, I have always been passionate about developing software solutions and applying logic to interact with databases.
+I thrive in collaborative team environments and possess excellent problem-solving and communication skills.
+My ability to work independently and take ownership of projects has allowed me to contribute effectively to teams and deliver successful results.

+I am constantly seeking opportunities to expand my knowledge and stay up-to-date with the latest industry trends.
+I am excited to leverage my technical expertise and contribute to meaningful projects that make a positive impact on society.

+Feel free to connect with me through email (dipeshshrestha0314@gmail.com) or on LinkedIn (http://linkedin.com/in/dipesh0314) to explore potential collaborations or discuss exciting opportunities in the software development field.